hyperswine/arcen-rs/README.md

 ## Architecture

-Like Yew, Arcen uses a declarative framework with `.rsx` files.
+Like Yew, Arcen uses a declarative framework with `.rx` files.
 Which are an extension to rust modules.
 Instead of being a normal module.
 It is parsed differently, namely its functions.
 At first, functions marked with `#[component]` are expanded to become structs.
 But later on, the functions marked with `#[component]` are actually treated as special VDOM elements.
 And like functions, called each time some state changes.

 ## Structure